dillionhuston/Shadow/README.md

 ---

 ## Features
+- Files synchronous on all devices with same account
 - AES-256 encrypted uploads — files are stored encrypted, not raw
 - Decryption only happens when a file is downloaded
 - Simple Flask-based backend you can run anywhere